kristianachwan/sc3020-project1/README.md

 # SC3020: Database System Principles - Group 1
 ## Project 1: B+ Tree Indexing of IMDb Movies Rating & Votes

-This project focuses on implementing a SQL database at a basic level.
-Initially, we implemented a disk storage system to simulate how data is stored on a hard disk drive (HDD).
+This project focuses on implementing a relational database at a basic level.
+Initially, we implemented a disk storage system to simulate how data is stored on a disk.
 Following that, we introduced a B+ tree for data indexing to enhance the efficiency of data search and retrieval.

 #### Team members:
 - Clayton Fernalo